ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     Unless you know better, just stick with the default value and move on.

-25. After some more fast loading screens, you'll reach the disk partitioning final confirmation screen:
+25. The installer will apply the partition scheme selected and, after seeing some more fast progress windows, you'll reach the disk partitioning final confirmation screen:

     ![Disk partitioning final confirmation screen](images/g020/debian_vm_install_os_installer_disk_partitioning_final_confirmation.webp "Disk partitioning final confirmation screen")